netomantonio/matrix-protocol/ZWF_ZION_WORKFLOW_FRAMEWORK.md

 ZWF does not prescribe tools, orchestration engines, or technical implementations - it only directs **how to think and record the path** in a conceptual and traceable way.

+**CSH Integration:** ZWF integrates with the Semantic Hierarchy Catalog (CSH) to enable governance-aware workflows that respect organizational hierarchies and authority levels during both Oracle consultation and knowledge enrichment phases.

 ---

 ## 🎭 ACTORS AND ROLES